 The COMPOUND arguments contain a "minorversion" field.
 The initial and default value for this field is 0 (zero).
 This field will be used by future minor versions such that the client can communicate to the server what minor version is being requested.

-Shepler, et al. Standards Track [Page 103] If the server receives a COMPOUND procedure with a minorversion field value that it does not support, the server MUST return an error of NFS4ERR_MINOR_VERS_MISMATCH and a zero length resultdata array.
+If the server receives a COMPOUND procedure with a minorversion field value that it does not support, the server MUST return an error of NFS4ERR_MINOR_VERS_MISMATCH and a zero length resultdata array.

 Contained within the COMPOUND results is a "status" field.
-If the results array length is non-zero, this status must be equivalent to the status of the last operation that was executed within the COMPOUND procedure.
+If the results array length is non-zero, this status must be equivalent to the status of the last operation that was executed within the

+COMPOUND procedure.
 Therefore, if an operation incurred an error then the "status" value will be the same error value as is being returned for the operation that failed.

 Note that operations, 0 (zero) and 1 (one) are not defined for the COMPOUND procedure.
-If the server receives an operation array with either of these included, an error of NFS4ERR_NOTSUPP must be returned.
 Operation 2 is not defined but reserved for future definition and use with minor versioning.
-If the server receives a operation array that contains operation 2 and the minorversion field has a value of 0 (zero), an error of NFS4ERR_NOTSUPP is returned.
+If the server receives a operation array that contains operation 2 and the minorversion field has a value of 0 (zero), an error of NFS4ERR_OP_ILLEGAL, as described in the next paragraph, is returned to the client.
 If an operation array contains an operation 2 and the minorversion field is non-zero and the server does not support the minor version, the server returns an error of NFS4ERR_MINOR_VERS_MISMATCH.
 Therefore, the NFS4ERR_MINOR_VERS_MISMATCH error takes precedence over all other errors.